LIFEHUBBER

 Agent and tool-use framing

-The notable angle is not only scale but positioning: Arcee repeatedly frames the release around coherent multi-turn behavior, tool use, and longer-horizon agent loops.
+The public framing is not only about scale but positioning: Arcee repeatedly frames the release around coherent multi-turn behavior, tool use, and longer-horizon agent loops.

 Availability